Bhuvaneswari630/wordle-game/README.md

 Tile color and Description:
 1. Letter in correct position - green color
 2. Letter exists but in wrong position - orange color
-3. Letter not present in actual work - gray color
+3. Letter not present in actual word - gray color

-When user guesses the correct work, display win status When uses make 6 wrong guesses, display lose status
+When user guesses the correct word, display win status When uses make 6 wrong guesses, display lose status

 Citations: